 - Music-lovers who attended a major concert or festival

-- Conference-goers who attended events that are relevant to your organization or business
+- Conference-goers who attended relevant events

 - Shoppers who visited a competitor’s store